 Answers: 1)C 2)D 3)A&E 4)C

 Is the NCLEX Exam Hard?

 The difficulty of the NCLEX exam is also based on your performance.
 By doing well on the exam, the questions will grow more challenging.
+Answering more and more of these increasingly difficult questions correctly will also decrease the number of questions you have to answer.
 If the questions do remain simple, it may indicate that you are not answering enough questions correctly.

 How Long Is the NCLEX-RN Exam?

-You are allotted a total of six hours to complete the NCLEX-RN exam, regardless of the number of questions you’re given.
+You are allotted a total of 6 hours to complete the NCLEX-RN exam, regardless of the number of questions you’re given.

 Prior to taking the exam, you’ll be presented with a short instructional video.

 During the exam itself, you will be granted two optional breaks:

 - One break is available 2 hours into the exam.